 Exercising your knees safely can be one way of helping arthritis pain.
 Learn what types of exercise equipment are best for your arthritic knees, so you can reduce your pain and use your knees without worry.
+However, it is important that you discuss your new exercise regimen with your doctor prior to using any type of exercise equipment.

 Best Aerobic Equipment for Arthritic Knees